CalebCoughenour/Bakery.Solution/README.md

 * Clone the repository using the copied URL and the "git clone" command
 * In the shell program, navigate to the root directory of the newly created file called "Bakery.Solution"
 * From the root directory, navigate to the directory named "Bakery"
-* In this directory run "dotnet run" to run the program
+* In this directory type "dotnet run" to run the program

 ## Test Instructions